 Guidance on EHE can be found in this OAT Attendance policy.
-Attendance Policy Dec 21.docx (sharepoint.com)

 Key points to note:

 - Parents must inform the academy in writing that they intend to educate their child at home. - Once the letter of notification, written by the parent/carer, to home educate has been received, the academy will immediately notify the local authority elective home education officer (EHEO) - The parent and child will be offered the opportunity to discuss their decision with the principal - OAT academies will never seek to persuade parents to educate their children at home as a way of avoiding an exclusion or because the child has a poor attendance record or has a special educational need.
 In the case of exclusion, we will follow the relevant legislation and have regard to the statutory guidance